dgray4224/Forecasting_Walmart_Sales/README.md

 Since Walmart has such a large chain, we wanted to know what factors contributed to weekly sales the most.

 This project was done by myself and Nicole Pham, a fellow classmate in the mathematics ans statistics department at California State University, Long Beach.
+The attached zip file includes: our powerpoint presentation, the code in R, the knitted html file, and the descriptive report of the project.